simonmc/Udacity_Logs_Project/README.md

 # Udacity_Logs_Project

-news.py analyses the news database and returns details about the most popular articles, ranks the authors and identifies days wehre the http error rate exceeded 1%
+news.py analyses the news database and returns details about the most popular articles, ranks the authors and identifies days when the http error rate exceeded 1%

 ## Pre-requisites